5 Common Scenarios of Lost Cats

 4) Unfortunate things can happen to even the most street-smart felines.
 If you live in a more rural or suburban area, it’s more likely that your cat may meet up with a predator, such as a coyote, and could be killed as a result.
 Around Halloween, many cats go missing, particularly black cats, because they are kidnapped or killed by humans.

 5) Every once in awhile, cats will either intentionally or unintentionally be taken on a ride out of the area.
 Intentional instances are situations where someone has stolen your cat*.
 Unintentional instances usually occur when a cat finds a safe place to hide, but it is in a vehicle or a box that’s being transported.
+Once you’ve found your cat they may be stressed and frazzled especially if they are hungry or hurt.
+Try using a calming aid like one of these from Chewy to help calm and comfort your fur kid.

 One of the best way we can protect our cats is buy getting them a ID tag like PetHub's Digital ID Tag that has functionality a head above the rest and brings pets home in less 24 hours 96% of the time!